Azure/Azure-Sentinel/Solutions/AtlassianJiraAudit/Playbooks/Sync-Incidents/readme.md

 1. Create necessary Service Principals
 2. JIRA Configuration
    1. Custom fields
-   2. Deploy Automation for JIRA rules (used for sync from JIRA to Azure Sentinel)
+   2. Deploy Automation for JIRA rules (used for sync from JIRA to Microsoft Sentinel)
 3. Deploy the Key Vault and add secrets
 4. Deploy Azure Logic Apps (4) through ARM deployment
 5. Deploy Azure Function for comment sychronization and add the Powershell code (check the Functions)